CanarysAutomations/automate-branch-rules-cli/README.md

 # Automate :curly_loop: Branch Rules

-The tool lets you automate the addition, removal or alteration of the branch protection rules for 1 or more repositories in one go.
-This helps users to bulk update the branch rules which saves lot of time when you have hundreds of repositories in your organization.
+The tool lets you automate the addition, removal or alteration of the branch protection rules for 1 or more branches & repositories in one go.
+This helps users to bulk update the branch rules which saves lot of time when you have hundreds of branches and repositories in your organization.

 ## Supported branch protection rules